Our Story

 Our goal is to create a world where neurodivergent young adults can find a supportive community, where their weaknesses are embraced and their strengths nurtured, empowering them to achieve success on their own terms.

 Different Thinkers is built on a strong foundation of neurodiversity.
-Our team comprises of dedicated staff, board members and advisors, either identifies as neurodivergent or has direct experience supporting neurodiverse individuals.
+Our team comprises of dedicated staff, board members, and advisors who either identify as neurodivergent or have direct experience supporting neurodiverse individuals.
 This lived experience gives us a deep, authentic understanding of both the challenges and strengths within the neurodivergent community.
-We believe that society should welcome neurodiversity, seeing it as a unique and valuable aspect of human experience, rather than as individual deficits that need to be 'cured.'
+We believe that society should welcome neurodiversity, seeing it as a unique and valuable aspect of human experience, rather than as individual deficits that need to be 'cured'.

 We’re Different Thinkers, a support charity.